-Learn what courses are offered in bachelor's degree programs in computer networking and the advantages of online programs.
-Discover job options along with salary information.
+Computer Networking degree programs can prepare you for a number of careers in the industry.
+Along with career information you'll also learn about common course work and the advantages of online programs.
 Schools offering Cisco Network Systems degrees can also be found in these popular choices.

 What Is a Computer Networking Bachelor's Degree Program?

-Computer networks are an essential and ubiquitous part of modern life.
+In a computer networking bachelor's degree program, you are expected to learn the theory behind networking and why it is so essential.
 Networks link different computers and electronic devices to one another and therefore allow for effective communication.
-In a computer networking bachelor's degree program, you are expected to learn the theory behind networking and why it is so essential.
 You can also learn to program and maintain a network.
 Another essential skill you may learn is how to make your network secure against threats.
 Network security is becoming increasingly important as hacking techniques and computer viruses continue to evolve and threaten personal and classified information that is transmitted across networks.

 What Classes Will I Take?

 In your bachelor's degree program you will take a variety of classes that focus on setting up and maintaining a network.
 You may also take classes that focus on other important computer skills, such as programming and software use.
 Examples of courses include: